Liberty High School (New Jersey)

-Liberty High School is a four-year public high school located in Jersey City, in Hudson County, New Jersey, United States, serving students in ninth through twelfth grades as part of the Jersey City Public Schools.
+Liberty High School is a four-year public high school located in Jersey City, in Hudson County, in the U.S. state of New Jersey, serving students in ninth through twelfth grades as part of the Jersey City Public Schools.
 The school was established in September 1999 as a partnership between the Jersey City Board of Education and Hudson County Community College.

-The school is intended to offer a very small learning community, in contrast to the large comprehensive high schools in the district, offering a family-like atmosphere where students feel involved, supported and challenged.
+The school offers a very small learning community, in contrast to the large comprehensive high schools in the district, offering a family-like atmosphere where students feel involved, supported and challenged.

-As of the 2021–22 school year, the school had an enrollment of 210 students and 23.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.1:1.
-There were 120 students (57.1% of enrollment) eligible for free lunch and 12 (5.7% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 188 students and 26.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 7.2:1.
+There were 91 students (48.4% of enrollment) eligible for free lunch and 12 (6.4% of students) eligible for reduced-cost lunch.

 History

 The school was created in 1999 with the cooperation of the Jersey City school district and Hudson County Community College as a "middle college" program that would give students the skills they need to succeed in college, while allowing students to earn 24 college credits during their time in high school.
 The school accepted an initial ninth-grade class of 50 students, who were accepted randomly from a group of 250 applicants who met the admission criteria, with plans to accept 50 incoming students each year and a student body of 200 in grades 9-12.